Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Tabs/_index.en.md

 #### `children`

-Specify which components you want to show when tab is active, by adding their IDs to an array under `children`.
+Defines the components to display when a tab is active by adding their IDs to an array under the `children` property.

 <br>